-This section provides cross-case analysis of three (3) of the study's cases.
+This section provides a cross-case analysis of three (3) of the study's cases.
 Each instance presented had commonalities that were highlighted in order to provide more details on this study.
-Singh (2018) describes cross case analyses as the investigation and discovery of each situational feature, as well as instructional methodologies discovered in specific scenarios and applied to other cases.
+Borman et al.,[7] describe cross-case analyses as the investigation and discovery of each situational feature, as well as instructional methodologies discovered in specific scenarios and applied to other cases.
 It provides an opportunity to learn from diverse experiences and gather critical evidence to improve policy.

-Table 4 presented the case description.
-As shown in table 4, School Head A, handled medium category integrated school.
+Table 4 presents the case description.
+As shown in Table 4, School Head A, handled medium category integrated school.
 It is a school also identified as one of the IP schools in the division.
-School Head B handled small school category that tagged as Geographically Isolated and Disadvantaged Area (GIDA) that has elementary and junior high school level.
-School Head C handled a large category integrated school that considered as a pioneered integrated school and located in an urban area.
+School Head B handled a small school category that was tagged as a Geographically Isolated and Disadvantaged Area (GIDA) that has elementary and junior high school level.
+School Head C handled a large category integrated school that is considered a pioneered integrated school and located in an urban area.